3 recommended OTC drugs

 Risk factors

-Prolonged immobilisation (hospitalisation, long flights, plaster cast), surgery, pregnancy, contraceptives, cancer, hereditary thrombophilia, obesity, age, personal/family history, COVID-19.
+Prolonged immobilization (hospitalization, long flights, cast immobilization), surgery, pregnancy, contraceptives, cancer, hereditary thrombophilias, obesity, age, personal/family history, COVID-19.

 DVT symptoms

-Unilateral limb oedema, calf pain (worsened by dorsiflexion — Homans' sign), erythema, local warmth.
+Unilateral limb edema, calf pain (worsened by dorsiflexion — Homans sign), erythema, local warmth.
 50% of DVTs are asymptomatic.

 Pulmonary embolism symptoms

-Sudden shortness of breath, pleuritic chest pain, cough (possibly haemoptysis), tachycardia, syncope — EMERGENCY.
+Sudden dyspnea, pleuritic chest pain, cough (possibly hemoptysis), tachycardia, syncope — EMERGENCY.

 Diagnosis

-D-dimers, venous Doppler ultrasound of the limbs, CT pulmonary angiography when embolism is suspected.
+D-dimers, venous Doppler ultrasound of the limbs, CT pulmonary angiography for suspected embolism.
 Clinical scores (Wells).

 Treatment (Rx)